Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 - Total proteins and fractions;

-- Electrocardiogram;
+- Urinalysis;

-- Surgical risk (evaluation with a cardiologist).
+- Pre-operative cardiac assessment (evaluation with a cardiologist).

 Type of anaesthesia

 I perform blepharoplasty preferably under general anaesthesia.
-Although many surgeons perform it with local anaesthesia and sedation, I believe that general anaesthesia offers important advantages: you will not feel anything at all, you will not have unpleasant memories of the procedure, and I can work with total tranquillity and precision, especially when associating fat grafting or eyebrow elevation.
+Although many surgeons perform it with local anaesthesia and sedation, I believe that general anaesthesia offers important advantages: you will not feel anything at all, you will not have unpleasant memories of the procedure, and I can work with total tranquillity and precision, especially when combining fat grafting or eyebrow elevation.

 Pre-operative recommendations